State road D.715 (Turkey)

-State road D.715 is a north to south state road in Turkey.
-The northern end of the 415 km road merges to State road D.750 at a location popularly known as Kulu makası (Kulu junction) north of Lake Tuz.
-The southern end of the road merges to State road D.400 in Silifke.
+State road D.715 is a north-to-south state road in Turkey.
+The northern end of the 415 km road merges with State road D.750 at a location popularly known as Kulu makası (Kulu junction) north of Lake Tuz.
+The southern end of the road merges with State road D.400 in Silifke.
 D-715 runs through the provinces of Konya, Karaman and Mersin.